meowmix3/muttwizard-docker/README.md

 Also includes a `update.sh` to rebuild the container.

+## Vdirsyncer

 If you want to use the included [vdirsyncer](http://vdirsyncer.pimutils.org/en/stable/) & [khard](https://github.com/scheibler/khard/) to sync and use your contacts with neomutt, place your properly configured files into `data/.config/`.

-Once those are set up & synced`, edit `data/.config/mutt/mutt-wizard.muttrc` and add the following to the bottom
+Once those are set up & synced, edit `data/.config/mutt/mutt-wizard.muttrc` and add the following to the bottom

 ```
 set query_command = "khard email --parsable '%s'"